 Final Land Development Plan: Royal Farms

-At its September 19, 2019 meeting, the Collegeville Borough Planning Commission granted final approval to the Royal Farms land development to be built in the field at Main Street and Rt 29.
+At its September 19, 2019 meeting, the Collegeville Borough Planning Commission granted final approval to the Royal Farms land development to be built in the field at Main Street and Rt 29 (Map it).
 In addition to building a Royal Farms convenience store with a gas island, the developer will reroute Second Avenue at Main Street to link directly with First Avenue (aka Gravel Pike) at the Powerhouse.
 This direct link will eliminate the current dogleg configuration.

 Royal Farms had received a zoning variance on July 18, 2017 to build a gas station on the lot, a portion of which is located in the Perkiomen Creek floodplain.
 The zoning was not changed but Council approved some amendments to the Commercial Office (CO) District to allow a convenience store with gas pumps.
 In February 2017, however, PennDOT let them know they would have to assume the cost to realign Rt 29 as well in order to develop the property.
 The developer, Two Farms Inc. of Baltimore, Maryland, agreed to this and is providing over a million dollars to do so.
 Preliminary traffic studies began later that year.